 Atlantic Street Center Programs

-The Parent-Child Home Program is a home-based program for parents and their 2- and 3-year-old children that promotes language development and school readiness through the use of books and toys.
+The Parent-Child Home Program is a two year home-based program for parents and their 2- and 3-year-old children that promotes language development and school readiness through the use of books and toys.
 Trained home visitors visit families twice a week and lead sessions with the child and parent using books and toys that the home visitor brings and the family keeps.
-Services are complemented by Play & Learn groups, which reinforce the home-based program and provide the essential experience of learning through play.

-Case managers work one-on-one with children and families to help them identify needs and create action plans for positive changes.
-Therapists provide mental health counseling for youth and their families who are dealing with difficult issues such as depression, trauma recovery, unstable life situations, domestic violence, loss, and abuse.
-Counseling services are available to any youth/family participating in our services and to the community.
+Mental Health Therapists/Case Managers work one-on-one with children and families to help them identify needs and create action plans for positive changes.
+Therapists also provide mental health counseling to deal with difficult issues such as depression, trauma recovery, unstable life situations, domestic violence, loss, and abuse. .

 Recent Successes and Current Challenges